rainerstandke/ServiceDispatch/README.md

 # ServiceDispatch
-A proof-of-concept for an iOS app using a FireBase real-tie database.
-The app dispatches volunteers at a hospital.
+A proof-of-concept for an iOS app using a FireBase real-time database.
+The app is intended dispatches volunteers at a hospital.